The duty of candour CQC; being open, honest and transparent

 In the above circumstances you can report the incident to a person acting lawfully on behalf of the service user.
 You cannot therefore automatically report to the family, simply because the patient has died.
 They must be ‘lawfully acting’ on behalf of the service user.
 Again you will need to assess this on a case by case basis.

-– Lead by example – the CQC requires you to be ‘well-led’ and so this should start from the top down;
+– Lead by example – the duty of candour CQC requires you to be ‘well-led’ and so this should start from the top down;

 – Put in place policies and procedures – this ensure all staff know what they must do should a notifiable safety incident occur;